smapiot/piral/docs/reference/U01-migration.md

 > In general we will never break your Pilet API.
 Therefore, all of these changes below refer to the use of the Piral CLI for non-essential tasks or your Piral instance.

+## 0.14 to 0.15

+### Breaking Changes in 0.15

+1. Changed the default bundler from `piral-cli-webpack` to `piral-cli-webpack5`
+2. ...

+#### 1) New Default Bundler

+The default bundler is used / installed in scenarios where no other bundler has been installed.
+If you've not explictly installed a bundler (e.g., `piral-cli-webpack`) beforehand we advise you to do that.
+The most reliable way to configure your default bundler is to just be explicit here.

+Otherwise, you can also tell the `piral-cli` what default bundler to use in general by configuring the *.piralrc* file in your home directory.

 ## 0.13 to 0.14

 ### Breaking Changes in 0.14